vectranetworks/splunk-TA-vectra-cognito/README.md

 ## Using this Technology Add-on

-* The add-on has to be installed on search-heads
+* The add-on has to be installed on Search Heads
 * If data is collected through Intermediate Heavy Forwarders, it has to be installed on Heavy Forwarders, otherwise on indexers
-* The add-on expects an initial sourcetype named "vectra:cognito:cef", the sourcetype will be transformed into more specific ones
+* The add-on expects an initial sourcetype named `vectra:cognito:cef`, the sourcetype will be transformed into more specific ones (see sourcetype list)
-* A sample inputs.conf is provided (default/inputs.conf.sample)
+* A sample `inputs.conf` is provided (`default/inputs.conf.sample`)

 ## Compatibility

 * This app is not compatible with the Vectra App For Splunk
-* For compatibility reasons, all data previously indexed with a sourcetype Vectra-CEF will be renamed into the sourcetype "vectra:cognito:detect"
+* For compatibility reasons, all data previously indexed with a sourcetype `Vectra-CEF` will be renamed into the sourcetype `vectra:cognito:detect`

 ## Release Notes